 - In describing the ongoing relevance of ISO 9001:2008, 64% said the standard was acceptable but wanted upcoming enhancements, 27% said it was fine as is, 5% said it is no longer relevant to their operation and 4% gave other answers.

 In describing who ISO is best serving and how they should improve survey respondents seem to indicate that most improvements would be made to address ever changing global and business requirements, which is really addressing the roots of why ISO 9001 was created.

-As the survey above indicates, who is an ISO candidate depends upon the situation and motivation.
-For many the expense of doing so is greatly outweighed by the benefits.
+Reading the survey above can help you understand if ISO certification is right your for your organization.
+For many, the expense of doing so is greatly outweighed by the benefits.
 Here at The 9000 store, we have assembled a number of tools and body of information to help you perform as much of the process yourself as possible, to help reduce costs and increase the total value of your ISO 9001 certification.